I-Segmenter: Integer-Only Vision Transformer for Efficient Semantic Segmentation: Methodology

 where $I_x$ the integer vector, $S_x$ is the corresponding scaling factor, and $\sigma$ is the sigmoid function.
-To avoid floating-point multiplications, the constant $1.702$ is approximated by its binary expansion $(1.1011)_2 \approx 1.6875$, which can be implemented using shift-and-add operations:
+To avoid floating-point multiplications, the constant $1.702$ (value derived in~\cite{hendrycks2016gaussian}) is approximated by its binary expansion $(1.1011)_2 \approx 1.6875$, which can be implemented using shift-and-add operations:

 The sigmoid function is further expressed as

 with $I_{\max} = \max\{I_{p1}, I_{p2}, \ldots, I_{pd}\}$.
 I-ViT uses $I_{max}$ to smooth the data distribution and prevent overflow.
 To simplify notation, we will refer to $I_p - I_{max}$ as $I_{\Delta}$.
 Exponentials are approximated through base conversion: